 After 3 months, test administrators found no change in hormonal levels.

 But they did find “statistically significant” decrease in hirsutism with the group who used lavender and tea tree oil.

 I think this is wonderful news, especially with having both oils sitting in my home within immediate reach!

 The study was conducted from folks at the Polytechnic University of Marche in Italy.

 Now I have heard of lavender being useful in relaxing some androgenic conditions, specifically hair loss.
 Additionally, I have seen it listed as an ingredient on some herbal treatments that claim to reduce hirsutism.

 Roots Herbal is an ayurvedic website that sells herbs and such for various conditions, including hirsutism.
 Here is a mix of herbs to treat hirsutism on their website (so they say.)

 But the study at Polytechnic University of Marche was the first time I actually heard of lavender working against something like hirsutism.

 I have never heard of tea tree oil helping with hirsutism until I read the article.

-I certainly did immediately mix a solution of lavender essential oil in a bottle of tea tree.
+I immediately mix a solution of lavender essential oil in a bottle of tea tree.
 I shook it softly, took a cotton ball, dropped some of the solution on the ball and rubbed it around my facial hair.